Learn-Build-Teach/deals-for-devs/README.md

 Then, select your newly created database.
 On the next page, you'll want to copy the `PostgreSQL endpoint` property.
 Then add this property to your `.env` file like so.

+> You'll need to also create an API Key to include in this DB URL.
+You can do this in your `account settings`.

 ```bash
 DATABASE_URL=<your_postgresql endpoint>
 ```